salesforce/lwc-rfcs/text/0000-dynamic-events.md

 To add : reflecting on* properties as event listeners

-### lwc:spread
+### lwc:spread - Just spreading it in template

-An alternative design would be for `lwc:spread` to behave as a directive that appears to just spread its properties on the template.
+An alternative design would be for `lwc:spread` to behave as a directive that appears to just spread the object's properties on the template.

-It is possible to have a component that executes logic in its `connectedCallback` based on the the value of a attribute in its corresponding element.
-An owner component that consumes this component using `lwc:component` would run into issues similar to [# Motivation](#motivation).
-Though this is anti-pattern, the author of owner component may not have any control over this component, and hence the author of owner component would notice a feature gap.
-This design would also solve this issue.
+Currently, a component can execute logic in its `connectedCallback` based on the value of an attribute in its corresponding element.
+If an owner component uses lwc:component to consume this component, it may encounter issues similar to those described in the [# Motivation](#motivation).
+Although this is considered an anti-pattern, the author of the owner component might not have control over the consumed component, leading to a noticeable feature gap.
+The proposed design would address this issue

-Currently `lwc:spread` can be used to listen for standard events like `click` or `focus` by assigning event handlers to the `onclick` and `onfocus` properties.
-This works because the element on which these properties are applied inherits from HTMLElement.
-This implies that the event handlers would be bound to these elements itself and not the owner component as `onevent` directly on template does.
-Without `lwc:spread`, there is not a completely equivalent way of doing this.
-So modifying this behaviour would break components with no straightforward workaround.
-However it must also be noted that this difference is also a frequent source of confusion.
+At present, `lwc:spread` can be used to listen for standard events like `click` or `focus` by assigning event handlers to the `onclick` or `onfocus` properties.
+This works because these properties are applied to the rendered element, meaning the event handlers are bound to the elements themselves, not to the owner component as `onevent` on the template does.
+This behavior might be unexpected for consumers.
+The distinction between the rendered element and the `LightningElement` component is an implementation detail.
+For consumers, it is simply an Lwc, and this behavior cannot be explained as the application of properties to Lwc.
+The proposed design would be a breaking change.
+However, any component that relies on the current behavior can be rewritten to accommodate the new design.

-Implementing of this design would cause significant degradation of performance, since we would need to parse the object passed to `lwc:spread` in each render.
+Although properties and event listeners use the same HTML attribute syntax, consumers understand their differences.
+They recognize whether a variable in an HTML template is a property, attribute, or event listener and reason about them separately.
+Combining them into a single directive does not enhance the developer experience.
+In fact, a combined directive might lead consumers to treat them as a unified concept, causing confusion.
+Additionally, the usage patterns of properties and event listeners are different, and a combined directive would complicate consumer code.

+Currently, the segregation of properties, attributes, and event listeners is handled solely by the template compiler.
+This design would require implementing a runtime segregator, causing additional runtime overhead.
+Any changes in segregation rules would necessitate updates in both the compiler and the runtime engine, leading to increased maintenance effort.

 ## Adoption strategy